event-driven-io/Pongo/README.md

 ## Is Pongo an ORM?

 It's not.
 It's focused on effective handling of the document data specifics.
-Node.js ORMs have capabilites to handle JSONB, e.g. DrizzleORM has a good support for that for basic operations.
+Node.js ORMs have capabilities to handle JSONB, e.g. DrizzleORM has good support for that for basic operations.
 Yet, they're all but limited to querying, usually for advanced ones you need to fallback to JSONPath or JSONB functions (so raw SQL).
 As you saw above, this syntax is not super pleasant to deal with.
 That's why Pongo aims to do it for you.

 ## Is it production ready?

-What's there it's safe to use, but it's far from being 100% compliant with MongoDB.
+What's there is safe to use, but it's far from being 100% compliant with MongoDB.
 Pongo is a fresh project, so some stuff can be missing.

 Pongo is a community project, so once you find something, we encourage you to send us a GH issue or Pull Request extending the support or test coverage!